simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://itk.org/

-Be careful of versions when using ITK.
-We recommend version 3.20.0.
-Specifically, ITK version 4.0 is not supported.
+We recommend version ITK 3.20.X.
+ITK version 4.0 is not supported.

 When you build ITK, the following settings are recommended::